Manufacturer catalog

-U.S. government production is a catalog builder facet for weapons and munitions made through U.S. federal arsenals, government-owned ordnance plants, and government-owned, contractor-operated facilities when the public record credits the government production chain instead of a private manufacturer.
+U.S. government production covers weapons and munitions made through U.S. federal arsenals, government-owned ordnance plants, and government-owned, contractor-operated facilities when public sources credit the federal production chain rather than a single private manufacturer.

 ordnance manufacturingammunition industrial basearsenal operationsgovernment-owned, contractor-operated plantsmilitary vehicle production